Melodi Grand Prix Junior 2012

 The Melodi Grand Prix Junior 2012 was Norway's eleventh national Melodi Grand Prix Junior for young singers aged 8 to 15.
-It was held in Oslo Spektrum, Oslo, Norway and broadcast live Norwegian Broadcasting Corporation (NRK).
+It was held in Oslo Spektrum on Saturday, September 1, 2012, and ten songs participated and broadcast live Norwegian Broadcasting Corporation (NRK).
 It was hosted by Margrethe Røed and Tooji, the winner of Norwegian Melodi Grand Prix 2012.